-It aims to “celebrate the uniqueness of married women” around the world, but it’s only one of the glamorous – and often controversy-racked – events on the pageant calendar.
+Mrs World aims to “celebrate the uniqueness of married women” around the world, but it’s only one of the glamorous — and often controversy-racked — events, along with Miss Universe, on the pageant calendar.

 Traditionally focusing on judging and ranking the contestant’s physical attributes, pageants have since evolved to assess inner beauty, personality, charity and, rather famously, the pursuit of world peace.